 - Restricted access (staff and limited volunteers) to MEOW Foundation’s Adoption Centre

-- MEOW Charity Thrift Shop has re-opened to the public Tuesdays, Thursdays, Saturdays & Sundays 11 am to 4 pm
+- MEOW Charity Thrift Shop has re-opened to the public Tuesdays, Thursdays, Fridays (in December), Saturdays & Sundays 11 am to 4 pm

 - Staff and Volunteers who are permitted to enter the Adoption Centre and Thrift Shop and will be required to follow modified safety procedures

 - Cat intakes only on a case-by-case basis